Maatary/haskell-from-first-principles/lambda/fundamentals.md

 `(λx.xx)(λx.xx)`

-Applying the first lambda to the arguement give us back the same expression.
+Applying the first lambda to the argument give us back the same expression.